-Applicants from Latvia who have completed the Atestats par visparejo videjo izglitibu (Attestation of General Secondary Education) with an overall grade of 8, when awarded after the 3 years of study following 9 years of basic education can be considered for direct entry to an undergraduate course at Birkbeck.
+Applicants from Latvia who have completed the Atestats par visparejo videjo izglitibu (Attestation of General Secondary Education) with an overall grade of 8, when awarded after the three years of study following nine years of basic education, can be considered for direct entry to an undergraduate course at Birkbeck.

 Applicants who do not meet the minimum requirements can consider a Foundation course, which allows students the chance to progress onto Birkbeck’s Bachelor programmes.

-To be considered for entry onto a Master’s degree at Birkbeck, a student from Latvia must have completed a Bachelor’s degree/post-2002 Bakalaur Diploms OR pre-2002 Magistra Diploms from a recognised university.
+To be considered for entry onto a Master’s degree at Birkbeck, you must have completed a Bachelor’s degree/post-2002 Bakalaur Diploms OR pre-2002 Magistra Diploms from a recognised university.

 If you do not meet these criteria, you can apply for Birkbeck’s International Foundation Programme, which acts as a bridge between undergraduate and postgraduate study, preparing students to study a Master’s degree in the UK.
 There are progression pathways onto various courses at Birkbeck.

 Another option is the Master's Foundation programme, which is available for 2- or 3-term progression onto a wide range of Master’s degrees at Birkbeck.

 A (alternative name: 10/Distinction; English translation or equivalent: 1st)